gunnarmorling/run-detached/README.md

 ## Acknowledgements

-This script is based on build.sh by Emmanuel Bernard (https://gist.github.com/emmanuelbernard/787631).
+This script is based on [build.sh](https://gist.github.com/emmanuelbernard/787631) by Emmanuel Bernard.

 Many thanks to David Gageot, Emmanuel Bernard and Sanne Grinovero for their work on the original script.
 The following changes have been applied: